microsoft/AcademicContent/Azure University Tour/MachineLearningHOL/README.md

-# Build the Machine Learning model that powers ContosoBNB #
+# Build the machine learning model that powers ContosoBNB #
 <a name="Overview"></a>
 ## Overview ##

-In this hands-on lab (HOL), you are a newly-hired data scientist for a company building a short-term vacation rental platform called ContosoBNB.
+In this hands-on lab, you are acting as a newly-hired data scientist for a company building a short-term vacation rental platform called ContosoBNB.
 Your goal is to begin building, training, and tuning a machine learning model to suggest a rental rate that maximizes revenue for rental property owners.

 First, you will create a simple dev environment using the [Data Science Virtual Machine (DSVM)](https://azure.microsoft.com/services/virtual-machines/data-science-virtual-machines/) in Azure.
-This VM image is built specifically for data-science workloads with platform support for Windows Server, Ubuntu Linux, and CentOS Linux.
-The DSVM comes preconfigured with many popular open-source tools, including Jupyter, RStudio, and scikit-learn, which is a free, open-source machine learning toolkit for Python programmers.
+This VM image is built specifically for data science workloads with platform support for Windows Server, Ubuntu Linux, and CentOS Linux.
+The DSVM comes preconfigured with many popular open-source tools, including [Jupyter](https://jupyter.org/), [RStudio](https://www.rstudio.com/), and [scikit-learn](https://www.rstudio.com/), which is a free, open-source machine learning toolkit for Python programmers.

 After you create a Linux operating system (OS)-based DSVM and connect to it, you will import a dataset and then use the scikit-learn API to create and refine an ML model to use with your dataset.